Regulation of Property Agents (RoPA): Will it cause a brain drain?

 Letting agents currently have to adhere to two strict rules and legal obligations to protect their landlords and tenants: The Tenant Fees Act and Client Money Protection.

-The Tenant Fees Act refers to whether a letting agent can legally retain and return a holding deposit from tenants in England.
-Unless a fee is “permitted”, or the tenant has failed certain checks during referencing, a letting agent cannot retain a holding deposit.
-This act applies to all assured shorthold tenancies, student accommodation and licences to occupy housing in the private rental sector.
+The Tenant Fees Act governs whether a letting agent can legally retain and return a holding deposit from tenants in England.
+They cannot keep a holding deposit unless a fee is “permitted” or the tenant has failed certain checks during referencing.

-> Everything you need to know on retaining and returning holding deposits under the Tenant Fees Act.
+Everything you need to know on retaining and returning holding deposits under the Tenant Fees Act.

 Is additional regulation of property agents needed?